josiest/songwriting/songs/Goodbye Sunshine/lyrics.md

 Have only caused me harm
 ~And you disdain
 The mess that I have left for you again
-~It isn't worth the trouble
-~And now I've lost you for good
+Is more trouble than it's worth
+~Now it's salt under the earth
+...
+...

 ### Verse III
 So goodbye Sunshine